Soluto/stitch/docs/authorization.md

 ## Base policy

-Any policy (that doesn't contains query) can be set as base policy.
+Any policy (that doesn't contain query) can be set as base policy.
 Base policy is applied automatically to every single field in query.

 If field has `@policy` directive both base policy and the attached policy will be checked.
 Base policy will be checked first.
-If the attached policy defined with `shouldOverrideBasePolicy` option the base policy won't be checked.
+If the attached policy is defined with the `shouldOverrideBasePolicy` option the base policy won't be checked.